-- 1. Unlock the front panel on the underside (push in), using a screwdriver or similar tool. - 2.
-Swivel the front panel forwards slightly and lift away upwards.
+- 1. Unlock the front panel on the underside (push in), 3. and pull up to remove. using a screwdriver or similar tool. - 2.
+Swivel the front panel forward slightly...

 Mounting the boiler on the pre-plumbing jig or mounting frame